jdanieldeal/Image-Matrix-Generator/README.md

 ## Why?

 I create risograph animations (sort of) and part of the process of creating the animation is putting the frames from a video into a grid, then printing the image of the grid onto a piece of paper.
 Check my instagram for examples https://www.instagram.com/scanning_matrices/.
-I used to do it by hand in photoshop and illustrator and it always took forever.
-So with what little knowledge I have with coding I knew there would be a way to make a simple program to automate this process and this is how I wrote the Image Matrix Generator Python script (with the help of AI code assistants).
+I used to arrange them into grids by hand in Photoshop and Illustrator and it always took forever.
+So with what little knowledge I have with coding I knew there would be a way to make a simple program to automate this process and this is how I wrote the Image Matrix Generator python script (with the help of AI code assistants).
 It spits out the image grids in seconds, saving hours of work.
 If you need help running this python script, DM me on instagram and I will gladly walk you through it.
+Refer to the How To section where I lay out how to run the python script.

 ## Features